-\end{widetext} In the following, we present the numerical results of deceleration parameter Eq. \eqref{decelerationMCG} for different values of of $\alpha$ and $B$ as presented in Figs. \ref{fig:MCG000} - \ref{fig:MCG4}.
-We consider the max and min values of $B$ from Table \ref{tab: best-fitting parameter values} for illustrative purpose.
+In the following, we present the numerical results of the deceleration parameter Eq. \ref{decelerationMCG} for different values of $\alpha$ and $B$ as presented in Figs. \ref{fig:MCG000} - \ref{fig:MCG4}.
+We consider the max and min values of $B$ from Table \ref{tab: best-fitting parameter values} for illustrative purposes.